grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "She could have turned this fuckin' boat over to them.
 It's not like they would fuckin' execute us.
 We'd just be fucked back to land for a while.
 Eventually we could go the fuck back out on some other fuckin' boat --- no fuckin' shortage of need for skilled submariners.
 There was no fuckin' reason for anyone to die!"

-"They fired at us first Chips.
+"They fired at us first, Chips.
 Owen was probably hit in the first barrage."

 "But he wasn't fuckin' dead, was he Hemi?
 He was not fuckin' dead.
 And She fuckin' knew it --- we _all_ knew it Hemi.
 And as soon as we knew it, we should have aborted the fuckin' dive and saved fuckin' Owen!"

 "You know she could never turn over this boat like that."

 "_That_ is why that's the fuckin' _hard_ call Hemi.
 That's the actual fucking burden of command."
 Chips was breathing hard through her nostrils, barely able to keep the binoculars raised, and repeatedly interrupting her scanning arc of the horizon and beginning again.
-"You're guilty too Hemi Howell.
+"You're guilty too, Hemi Howell.
 Don't fuckin' think this is all on fuckin' Percy.
 You could have easily aborted the dive."

 Hemi looked off at the ocean.
 "But I did not.
 I made the decision I did in the moment.
 Aborting the dive did not even occur to me.
 I did what I was supposed to do as the Deck Boss."